 Learn how Docker detached mode allows you to run containers in the background, enabling multitasking and seamless application deployment.

 Running Docker containers in detached mode is essential for keeping your terminal free and managing multiple containers simultaneously.
-This article provides a concise guide on how to run Docker containers in detached mode using both the docker
+This article provides a concise guide on how to run Docker containers in detached mode using both the docker command and docker-compose.

-To run a Docker container in detached mode, use the -d
+To run a Docker container in detached mode, use the -d or --detach flag with the docker run command.

 For example: